joe-watkins/whatsup-js/README.md

 Trigger the dateWindow output by changing the ```output``` to ```dateWindow``` then define a dates in ```dateWindowStart``` and ``` dateWindowEnd``` options.
 The ```howMany``` option has no effect in this case.

 ## Changelog
+* _02.26.14 - v1.3.0 - 4kb_
+	* Fixed JS bug having to do with a hardcoded value forcing the user to use <li> for list items.
 * _02.02.14 - v1.2.0 - 4kb_
 	* Added dateWindow functionality
 * _01.31.14 - v1.0.0 - 4kb_